-Income on Recognition of the Fair Value of Baghlan's Future Dividends Owed to Greenfields
+Income on the Recognition of Fair Value of Baghlan's Future Dividends Owed to Greenfields

-For the three and nine months ended September 30, 2016, the Corporation recorded income of \$8.5 million related to the fair value of the future dividends due from Baghlan.
-As noted above, this same amount was also recorded as part of consideration paid for the Acquisition as a result of Baghlan's release and discharge from this obligation along with the \$30.3 million of currently due Baghlan default obligations.
+For the year ended December 31, 2016, the Corporation recorded income of \$8.5 million for the fair value of the future dividends due from Baghlan.
+As noted above, this amount was also recognized as part of consideration paid for the Acquisition.